-Iran, Government: The need to increase the global, regional and national awareness of the relevance of WSIS Process to national economic development-related strategies, policies and initiatives and the positive role it could play in their development
+Iran, Government: The need to increase the global, regional and national awareness of the relevance of WSIS Process to national economic development-related strategies, policies and initiatives and the positive role it could play in their development through best practices capacity building holding conferences and workshops.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to increase the global, regional and national awareness of the relevance of WSIS Process to national economic development-related strategies, policies and initiatives and the positive role it could play in their development,
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to increase the global, regional and national awareness of the relevance of WSIS Process to national economic development-related strategies, policies and initiatives and the positive role it could play in their development, which underpin global development of ICTs, promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation.

 The need to improve policies, including policy coherence across key information society sectors and reduce the skills gap between rich and poor within the same country, between countries, and between regions.

-Iran, Government: DeletedThe need to improve policies, including policy coherence across key information society sectors and reduce the skills gap between rich and poor within the same country, between countries, and between regions.
+Iran, Government: Deleted

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to improve policies, including policy coherence across key information society sectors and reduce the skills gap between rich and poor within the same country, between countries, and between regions.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The need to improve policies, including policy coherence across key information society sectors to reduce the growing skills gap between rich and poor within the same country, between countries, and between regions.

-UNESCO, International Organization: Delete The need to improve policies, including policy coherence across key information society sectors and reduce the skills gap between rich and poor within the same country, between countries, and between regions.
+UNESCO, International Organization: Delete

-New Para, Iran, Government:16 bis-
+New Para, Iran, Government:16 bis-The need to address socio-economic challenges of developing countries as regards to ICTs, improving cooperation policies between developed and developing countries in the areas of infrastructure development, tech-transfer, capacity building, human resource development, user digital skills within the enabling environment is necessary.
+Also improved policy coherence across key information society sectors such as ICT, Science and Innovation, and Education and reducing a growing skills gap between the rich and the poor at the national, regional and international level is needed.

 The need to continue to set realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.

-Iran, Government: The need to continue to set realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.
+Iran, Government: The need to expedite the process of enhance dooperation among all states on equal footing within the international intergovernmental frame work on ICTs specially internet governance through setting realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.

-Sweden, Government: The need to continue to set realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.
+Sweden, Government: The need to continue to set realistic goals and decisive actions to reduce the technology gap between developed and developing countries.

-UNESCO, International Organization: Delete The need to continue to set realistic goals and decisive actions to reduce the gap between developed and developing countries in terms of technology.
+UNESCO, International Organization: Delete

 The need to encourage multi-stakeholder approaches in policy development and decision-making at the national, regional, and international levels as referred to in the Preamble.

-APIG, Civil Society: The need to encourage multi-stakeholder approaches in policy development and decision-making at the national, regional, and international levels as referred to in the Preamble.The Preamble is automatically referenced, no need to include this here.
+APIG, Civil Society: The Preamble is automatically referenced, no need to include this here.

-New Para, Iran, Government, 18 bis-:
+New Para, Iran, Government, 18 bis-: The great need to establish international intergovernmental framework approaches in policy development and decision-making at the regional, and international levels.

 Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.

-APIG, Civil Society: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries.
-Covered by the point below, no need for duplication.
+APIG, Civil Society: Covered by the point below, no need for duplication.
 And it is better not to single out one particular method, such as IXP, when there are many useful steps that should be taken, see Recommendation ITU-T D.50 and its Supplements.

-Iran, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries
+Iran, Government: Policy frameworks and other initiatives, including establishment of IXPs, and other measures are required to address the digital divide that drive economic development and social wellbeing, especially in developing and least developed countries through creating and enabling environment.